mmvih/BioinformaticsNLP/README.md

 > nohup tar -C /ABxmlpapers -xvf comm_use.articles.A-B.xml.tar.gz &

-Optional: For testing purposes, you can remove the number of directories in the downloaded tar file to reduce the amount of time spent from PubMed's Website after it has been unzipped.
-Can use the commands:
+Optional: For testing purposes, you can remove the number of directories in the downloaded tar file from PubMed's Website after it has been unzipped to reduce the cost of time.
+To remove the subdirectories, you can use the commands:

 > rm -rf [directoryname]/